Ben Healy (cyclist): Early life

 Healy was born and raised in Wordsley, Dudley, West Midlands, in England's Black Country.
 Although English by birth he has Irish heritage through his paternal grandparents and as a teenager for the purposes of competitive cycling he pledged his allegiance to Ireland.
 His dad, Bryan, is the youngest of three siblings and the only one to be born in England after his Cork- and Waterford-born parents moved to London in the 1960s.
 Bryan had some racing experience and introduced his son to cycling without pressuring him to compete prematurely.

 Career

+Healy took early career stage wins in both the 2019 Tour de l'Avenir and the 2021 Giro Next Gen.

+Healy was selected to compete in the road race at the 2020 UCI Road World Championships, although he did not finish.

-Healy took early career stage wins in both the Tour de l'Avenir and Baby Giro.
-He came to international prominence in 2023 after a strong spring classics season with results including winning the 2023 GP Industria & Artigianato di Larciano and podium finishes in the Amstel Gold Race, between Tadej Pogačar and Tom Pidcock, and Brabantse Pijl, and a 4th place finish in the Liège–Bastogne–Liège.
+He came to international prominence in 2023 after a strong spring classics season.
+His results included winning the GP Industria & Artigianato di Larciano, and podium finishes in the Amstel Gold Race, between Tadej Pogačar and Tom Pidcock, and Brabantse Pijl.
+He finished fourth at Liège–Bastogne–Liège.

-Following his successful classics season, Healy made his Grand Tour debut in the 2023 Giro d'Italia and, a week later, on 13 May, won his first Grand Tour stage after a solo break of 50 kilometres on stage 8.
+Healy made his Grand Tour debut in the 2023 Giro d'Italia and, a week later, won his first Grand Tour stage after a solo break of 50 kilometres on stage eight.

-The following season, he competed in his first Tour de France, where he was part of the breakaway on multiple stages, finishing fifth on stage 9 and winning the combativity award on stage 14.
-He next competed in the road race at the Olympic Games, where he placed 10th.
+The following season, he competed in his first Tour de France, where he was part of the breakaway on multiple stages, finishing fifth on stage nine.
+He won the combativity award on stage fourteen.

-On 10 July 2025, Healy claimed a first Tour de France stage win of his career on stage 6.
-The 24-year-old, racing for US-based team EF Education-EasyPost, produced an aggressive ride, peeling away with 42.6km left on a solo attack to take victory on the 201.5 km rolling hilly stage six from Bayeux to Vire Normandie.

-The Irishman was originally part of an eight-man breakaway, which opened up a gap with 80km remaining, before Healy made a bold move for glory—winning with 2 minutes and 44 seconds over Quinn Simmons.
+Healy competed at the 2024 Olympic Games in the road race, where he placed tenth.